alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_07_speeding_up_ci_cd_pipeline.md

 # Create a container with our new image
 docker run -it deployment-toolbox:latest
 ```
-The last command executes bash inside the container.
-Let's test that our tools are correctly installed:
+The last command executes Bash inside the container.
+Let's check that our tools are correctly installed:
 ```bash
 # Check OSSFS version
 ossfs --version